CARA - Baylor's New Research Administration System

 When is this happening?

 Initial project planning and needs assessments began during summer 2021.
-Additional needs assessments continued through the fall.
 These assessments informed the eventual call for vendor proposals in September 2021 as well as the evaluation criteria for proposals received.
 The three vendor finalists demonstrated their software's capabilities in December 2021 for faculty and OVPR staff.

 Who do I contact if I have questions or comments regarding this process?